dgrtwo/cord19/README.md

 #> # … with 1,290 more rows
 ```

+### Full text

-Most usefully, it has the full text of the papers in `cord19_paragraphs`.
+Most usefully, `cord19_paragraphs` has the full text of the papers, with one observation for each paragraph.

 ```r